 Braised brisket is the Proustian madeleine of Jewish cooking, claims cookbook author Leah Koenig.
-While there’s no question that the braised brisket your bubbe made was the best brisket ever, this recipe is about to become your next favorite brisket.
-It’s slowly roasted with red wine and honey until its suffused through and through with a sweet and tangy loveliness.
+While there’s no question that the braised brisket your bubbe made was the best brisket ever, this slightly inebriated recipe is about to become your second favorite brisket.
+It’s slowly suffused red wine and honey until its sweet and tangy and lovely through and through.
 (Did you just go weak in the knees?
-We did.)–Renee Schettler Rossi
+We did.)
+This recipe has been updated.
+Originally published April 9, 2016.–Renee Schettler Rossi

 What Is Second-Cut Brisket?

-This recipe calls for second-cut brisket, sometimes referred to as deckle.
-Second-cut brisket is fattier and richer than first-cut brisket with more of a short rib taste and texture.
-It can be tricky to find in grocery stores (except maybe in Texas), so you may need to special order it from your butcher.
+This recipe calls for second-cut brisket, which is sometimes referred to as deckle.
+Second-cut brisket is fattier and richer than first-cut brisket, with a taste and texture that’s actually more akin to that of short ribs.
+(Nothing wrong with that!)
+It can be tricky to find in grocery stores (except in Texas), so you may need to special order it from your butcher.
 If all you can find is first-cut brisket, which is typically labeled simply “brisket,” go ahead and use it.
 The recipe will still turn out delicious.
+Just ever so slightly less special than if you’d made it with second-cut.
+But if you don’t say anything, none of your guests will be the wiser.

 Braised Brisket Recipe